Dipeshtwis/curriculum-html-css/portfolio/sneak_peek.md

 ### Portfolio templates & how to use Figma

 We have provided some solid portfolio templates you can choose from.
 Choose the one you like the most.
 The templates are hosted on Figma - a collaborative UI design tool built in the browser.
-Please watch the video below to learn how to navigate the templates on Figma.
+Please watch [this video](https://www.loom.com/embed/167236d17f104fc18298c5c9888354c9) to learn how to navigate the templates on Figma.

-<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.loom.com/embed/167236d17f104fc18298c5c9888354c9" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 If you still have questions about how to use Figma you can visit and interact with [the Figma community](https://forum.figma.com/).